yazz/VisualJS/README.md

      )

- Please note that this is a development time feature only right now, as encryption (using server side macros and SHA) is under development
+ Please note that the SQL is not visible from web browsers as it is encryted via a server side macro.